 The Undercurrent of a Cultural Renaissance – A discussion of how the socialization and democratization of online content is transforming our society from the inside out and shaping new digital communities cultures in the process.

-Reinventing Education: Channeling Distraction to Create Opportunities for Collaboration and Education - Twitter, Facebook News Feeds, Text Messaging and other digital distractions that define the Statusphere, are captivating and distracting our focus.
+Reinventing Education: Channeling Distraction to Create Opportunities for Collaboration and Education - Twitter, Facebook Social Feeds, Text Messaging and other digital distractions that define the Statusphere, are captivating and distracting our focus.
 But, while many argue that it’s decreasing productivity, I say it’s arousing a more active, engaging, and enlightened community of media literate information socialites.
 Educators must not minimize social networks, they must embrace them in order to captivate their students.